 Held once a term, these one-hour sessions are an opportunity for informal discussion with communications colleagues to share ideas and good practice.
 No agenda, no presentations - just a chance to talk and learn.
 To encourage discussion and participation, numbers limited to 30.

-This informal session is a chance to meet members of the University Events Office and pick their brains about events issues, as well as to meet other colleagues doing similar work and learn from their experience.
-Book online at Eventbrite.
+This informal session was a chance to meet members of the University Events Office and pick their brains about events issues, as well as to meet other colleagues doing similar work and learn from their experience.

 These 2-3 hour workshops explore a communications topic more deeply.
 Given that these sessions are more interactive, numbers are limited to 30.